-The Division of Endocrinology is committed to conducting promising state-of-the-art research to generate new knowledge and improve understanding with the ultimate goal of applying the latest scientific and medical advances for the prevention, detection and treatment of patients with endocrine diseases.
+The division conducts promising state-of-the-art research to generate new knowledge and improve understanding with the ultimate goal of applying the latest scientific and medical advances for the prevention, detection, and treatment of patients with endocrine diseases.

 The focus of Dr. Alonso’s lab is to understand the molecular pathways that trigger pancreatic beta cell proliferation, to find approaches to make more beta cells to prevent or treat diabetes.
 Using knockout and transgenic mice, and human and mouse pancreatic tissue in culture systems, she is particularly interested in the intriguing relationship between the beta cell workload response and generation of new beta cells.

 Endocrinologist Dr. Julianne Imperato-McGinley leads the Clinical & Translation Science Center (CTSC), an NIH-funded $49 million Clinical & Translation Science Award (CTSA).

 The Comprehensive Weight Control Center, led by Dr Louis Aronne and Dr Alpana Shukla, is focused on innovative clinical research in obesity and type 2 diabetes.
 The center has performed over 50 clinical trials (Phase II and Phase III) of pharmacologic agents and medical weight loss devices.
 The center's investigator-initiated research has provided novel insight on the impact of food order/nutrient sequencing during a meal on postprandial glucose levels.
 Ongoing studies are investigating the practical feasibility and effectiveness of this intervention in individuals with prediabetes and diabetes.
 The center provides training and research mentorship for graduate and medical students, as well as residents and fellows with an interest in obesity/metabolic research.